aQuetzalcoatlus/aQuetzalcoatlus/README.md

 - [**Forest loss in the Schwarzwald**](https://github.com/aQuetzalcoatlus/The-Schwarz-Forest) : Through this repository, I aim to explore and analyse geographic data to identify forest cover data and tree loss over a range of years.

+- [CCS Exercises](https://github.com/aQuetzalcoatlus/CCS_Exercises) : Archive of selected exercises I completed from the course "Classical Complex Systems" I completed in winter semester 2023 at the University of Freiburg.

 - [QEC Exercises](https://github.com/aQuetzalcoatlus/quantum-stepping-stones) : In this project I am building a set of hands-on exercises that will help people looking forward to learn quantum error correction concepts.

 - I also try the [freeCodeCamp daily challenges](https://www.freecodecamp.org/learn/daily-coding-challenge/archive), and upload my results [here](https://github.com/aQuetzalcoatlus/myfreeCodeCamp_Challenges).
 This work is primarily aimed as a hobby, and additionally to help me practice clean code principles in Python.